jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+I only want a patron saint to protect me. /
+I only want someone else to bleed.

+> *Paper Cuts*, Natalie Scenters-Zapico

 Why must things have meanings?
 This is what America means to me: I imagine a prairie.

 ...